 Best Scenic Design of a Play

 Best Lighting Design of a Play

 What you thought

-Please note: The term Gielgud Theatre and/or The Curious Incident of the Dog in the Night-Time as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Gielgud Theatre and/or The Curious Incident of the Dog in the Night-Time and are used herein for factual descriptive purposes only.
-We are in no way associated with or authorized by the Gielgud Theatre and/or The Curious Incident of the Dog in the Night-Time and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.
+Please note: The term Piccadilly Theatre and/or The Curious Incident of the Dog in the Night-Time as well as all associated graphics, logos, and/or other trademarks, tradenames or copyrights are the property of the Piccadilly Theatre and/or The Curious Incident of the Dog in the Night-Time and are used herein for factual descriptive purposes only.
+We are in no way associated with or authorized by the Piccadilly Theatre and/or The Curious Incident of the Dog in the Night-Time and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.